ppiatek/Symfony2products/README.md

-Symfony2 - my Symfony learning and others
+My Symfony learning and others
 ========================

 Base on Symfony Standard Edition and others